peterokwara/docker-ipfs/README.md

 - IP Address with the IP Address of the bootstrap node
 - IP Address Peer with the IP Address of the peer that you want to join the private ipfs network
 - The peerId with the peerId of the node you want to add.
-It should be the same as the value in the peerIdIpfsNode located in the docker-ipfs/ folder
+It should be the same as the value in the peer-id-ipfs-node located in the docker-ipfs/ folder

 ```
 curl -X POST "http://(IP Address):5001/api/v0/bootstrap/add?arg=/ip4/(IP Address Peer)/tcp/4001/p2p/(peerId)"